kitled/linux/NOTES/README.md

 Generally by alpha order, unless reasons.

+- A directory note is the `./README.md`
+    - All READMEs = full toc & intros of these notes

 > ⚠️ This is work-in-progress, take this list as a TODO (a lot may be missing at any time).